awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2011.md

 + Asynchronous key prefetch \(AKP\)\.
 For more information, see [Working with Asynchronous Key Prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
 + Hash joins\.
 For more information, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
 For more information, see [Invoking a Lambda Function with an Aurora MySQL Native Function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
 + Scan batching\.
-For more information, see [Amazon Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
+For more information, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
 + Migrating data from MySQL using an Amazon S3 bucket\.
 For more information, see [Migrating Data from MySQL by Using an Amazon S3 Bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.

 Currently, Aurora MySQL 2\.01\.1 does not support features added in Aurora MySQL version 1\.16 and later\.
-For information about Aurora MySQL version 1\.16, see [Amazon Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
+For information about Aurora MySQL version 1\.16, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.

 ## MySQL 5\.7 compatibility<a name="AuroraMySQL.Updates.2011.Compatibility"></a>

-Amazon Aurora MySQL 2\.01\.1 is wire\-compatible with MySQL 5\.7 and includes features such as JSON support, spatial indexes, and generated columns\.
-Amazon Aurora MySQL uses a native implementation of spatial indexing using z\-order curves to deliver >20x better write performance and >10x better read performance than MySQL 5\.7 for spatial datasets\.
+Aurora MySQL 2\.01\.1 is wire\-compatible with MySQL 5\.7 and includes features such as JSON support, spatial indexes, and generated columns\.
+Aurora MySQL uses a native implementation of spatial indexing using z\-order curves to deliver >20x better write performance and >10x better read performance than MySQL 5\.7 for spatial datasets\.

-Amazon Aurora MySQL 2\.01\.1 does not currently support the following MySQL 5\.7 features:
+Aurora MySQL 2\.01\.1 does not currently support the following MySQL 5\.7 features:
 + Global transaction identifiers \(GTIDs\)
 + Group replication plugin
 + Increased page size